saransathy/drsblog/about.markdown

 multiple patent pending ideas.
 Also have variety of articles published in IP.COM and also actively doing guest lecturing and remote mentoring in various institutes with in Karnataka.

 Currently my area of focus is bringing in digital transformation & infuse AI into Services related to Workplace Support.
 My current area of specialisation is  Enterprise Architecture, Cloud Computing and AIML.

-[Tweet me @saransathy](https://twitter.com/saransathy) and check me out in [LinkedIn - drsaravan](https://www.linkedin.com/in/drsaravan/)
+I am also a certified AWS Cloud Practioner.